stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 You will be using your code in 6 months
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your code from 6 months ago looks similar to code that someone else wrote.
+Your code from 6 months ago looks like code that someone else wrote.
-Things that were once obvious are now unclear.
-You empathize with your
+Once obvious things are now unclear.
+You can now empathize with your
 users who need good documentation.

 Documentation allows you to transfer the *why* behind code.